 Being a small village, Akron does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Akron is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Arabic and Spanish.